Top 10 Foods that simply 💚 LOVE your Heart

 9. Dark Chocolate

 Dark chocolate and cocoa powder contain powerful antioxidant compounds called flavonoids.
 Flavonoids help to lower cholesterol, milk chocolate has lower levels, and white chocolate even lower.
-So small portions of dark chocolate with a high cocoa content is the best option or try some cocoa powder in your smoothie or on yogurt?
+So, small portions of dark chocolate with a high cocoa content is the best option, or try some cocoa powder in your smoothie or on yoghurt?

 10. Red Wine